With the challenges facing Ruby and Rails, many are finding Elixir as a good alternative, especially considering performance and concurrency.

 - Functions calling functions (and recursion is important)

 - Avoiding side effects to your data

 If you understand what the difference is between the stack and the heap, then one way to think of functional languages is that there is no heap.
 You cannot create nor use shared memory.
 Everything is allocated on the stack (within the function's memory space, as it were) and after the function exits, everything is implicitly reaped back in.

-From this vantage point the functional language begins to show its value fairly quickly, on memory safety and accidental data changes alone.
+From this vantage point the functional paradigm begins to show its value fairly quickly, on memory safety and accidental data changes alone.

 To help people explore possibilities with Elixir, I've gathered some information together.